Skip to content

 Le paradis, 2023, polyptych, oil on canvas,

-variable size, 2023 at Chapelle Horta (CHU Brugmann)
+2023 at Chapelle Horta (CHU Brugmann)

 Bocar Niang, Jean-Luc Moulène, Mai-Thu Perret, Laure Prouvost & Franck Scurti.